 The audit pays for itself if it prevents you from rebuilding the wrong things — or reveals a quick win (like un-hiding a page from search engines) that immediately impacts performance.

-We offer website audit services for enterprise and growth-stage companies.
-Every audit is led directly by the founder — strategy, analysis, and recommendations from a senior practitioner, not a junior with a checklist.
+We offer enterprise SEO audit services as a standalone engagement or as the first phase of a Website Redesign + AI Visibility project.
+Every audit is led directly by the founder — senior practitioner, not a junior with a checklist.